whoisdsmith/LifeNodes/Summaries/Blog Years.md

 Dustin's journey highlights the complexities of personal growth and the challenges of rebuilding trust in a damaged relationship.
 While he expresses a desire for positive change, his actions often contradict his words.
 Without consistent effort, professional help, and a genuine respect for Stevie Marie's boundaries, his progress will likely remain stunted.

-Dustin's blog entries from 2018 reveal a deeper dive into his emotional state and coping mechanisms compared to the previous year.
+# Dustin's Blog Entries from 2018

+reveal a deeper dive into his emotional state and coping mechanisms compared to the previous year.
 While still grappling with the pain of his separation from Stevie Marie, we see new patterns emerge:

 **Shifting from Blame to Introspection:**